INTERNATIONAL OPPORTUNITY

 Phnom Penh, Cambodia

-Then we will travel to Phnom Penh, Cambodia’s capital city.
-While there, we will have the unique opportunity to meet organizations and individuals actively fighting human trafficking in Southeast Asia.
-We will visit former brothels that were shut down and converted to a school and workplace training facility for survivors of trafficking.
-Likewise, many of the cafes and restaurants we will visit are run by, and provide support for, survivors of trafficking.
-We will also visit the Extraordinary Chambers in the Courts of Cambodia (ECCC), the tribunal responsible for prosecuting members of the Khmer Rouge for genocide, war crimes, crimes against humanity, and grave breaches of the Geneva Conventions during the Cambodian genocide.
+When we return to Phnom Penh, we’ll have the unique opportunity to meet organizations and individuals actively fighting human trafficking in Southeast Asia.
+We’ll visit a former brothel that was shut down and converted into a school and workplace training facility for survivors of trafficking.
+Additionally, we’ll visit cafes, restaurants and other businesses that are run by, and provide support for, survivors of trafficking.
+We’ll also visit the Extraordinary Chambers in the Courts of Cambodia (ECCC), the tribunal responsible for prosecuting members of the Khmer Rouge for genocide, war crimes, crimes against humanity, and grave breaches of the Geneva Conventions during the Cambodian genocide.
 While at the ECCC, we will meet with their legal staff to discuss the cases and the work of the Tribunal.
-We will also visit the Tuol Sleng genocide museum and the Killing Fields at Choeung Ek.
+We’ll also visit the Tuol Sleng genocide museum and the Killing Fields at Choeung Ek.

 Program Details